alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - EXPERT_HELP_NEEDED_TO_CHANGE_ABSTRACTIONS
   - EMOTIONS_ABOUT_DATA_ABSTRACTIONS

-## The juxtaposition of real data and a meta-abstraction (even if both are deeply flawed) helps to focus communication at a level of detail that includes actionable information
+## Like real data, introducing a meta-abstraction\* helps to focus reflection and communication about data abstractions at a level of detail that includes actionable information
+Both real data and the meta-abstraction can be deeply flawed; in fact, some flaws (such as a missing meta-abstraction category) can be particularly helpful in provoking focused feedback.
+However, some meta-abstraction flaws (such as a level of granularity that is a poor fit for the data worker's expertise) can limit its effectiveness

 Codes:
   - MISSING_FUNCTION_CATEGORY